darklords890/rigor/readme.md

 - Copy the statistical functions from Cell 6 of the tutorial notebook
 - Paste into your own code

-We'll publish a proper installable package once the API stabilizes.

 ## Status